MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab09_Custom_connectors.md

 # Exercise #3 Test Connector

-**Objective:** In this exercise, you will use the Custom Connector for a Power Apps canvas app and a Power Automate.
+**Objective:** In this exercise, you will use the Custom Connector from a Power Apps canvas app and a Power Automate.

 ## Task #1: Test on Canvas App